Editing & Ghostwriting

 What to Expect

-As a courtesy, I offer a free 1/2 hour of editing when you purchase your first one hour of editing so you can make sure I'm the right editor for you.
-If you decide not to continue, you have paid for one hour and we part ways.
+As a courtesy, I offer a free 1/2 hour of editing when you purchase your first two hours of editing, so you can make sure I'm the right editor for you.
 If I think you would benefit from a different editor, I will tell you.
 I won't edit your work unless I know I can take it to the next level.

 Please send an email to thehelixlibrary.com[at]gmail.com and let us know what type of editing you want.
 Most people want a combination of line-editing and content editing, but if you have specific parameters, let me know.